 Step One: Prepare the sushi rice.
 Cook sushi rice following the package instructions or your preferred method.
 Once cooked, season the rice with a mixture of rice vinegar, sugar, and salt.
 Gently fold the seasoning into the rice to evenly distribute the flavors.

 Step Two: Prep the ingredients.
-If the oshinko is in large pieces, slice them into thin strips.
+If the Oshinko is in large pieces, slice them into thin strips.
 Cut the nori sheet in half.

 Step Three: Lay Nori on the Mat.
 Place a sheet of nori, shiny side down, on top of the plastic-covered bamboo mat.